 This is the album art for the single, designed by my brother.

 About The Song

 “Fight For You” attempts to place solid ground beneath the feet of those who are suffering from mental health issues, offering stability, patience, and love.
-It expresses a point of view that is often overlooked and experience the thought process of a caregiver as they observe and appeal to their loved one suffering from mental illness.
+It expresses a point of view that is often overlooked and walks through the thought process of a caregiver as they observe and appeal to their loved one who is suffering from mental illness.
 The strong piano melody and meaningful lyrics carry you through a journey that surely every person can relate to.

 How I Made "Fight For You"

 I wrote this song when I was fooling around on the piano, and this sort of rolling, cascading musical phrase caught my ear.
 It became the phrase that the song opens with.
 Simply, "Youuuuu..."

 I built the structure of the song without any lyrics, except for that sticky phrase, "Youuuu..." phase.
 I made a scratch recording and played it many times until lyrics started forming, based on the mood the song was creating.
 The phrase "Fight for you..." formed, and that became the main theme of the song.

 Beyond that phrase, I still had no lyrics.
 I got stuck.
 So I sent a scratch recording with me singing nonsense words to the melody to my mom.
 I explained the feeling and vision for the song, and she listened to the scratch recording and sent back some stream-of-consciousness notes and ideas that it brought to mind for her.
 My mom's input on this song was very valuable.
 My mom brought a lot of poetic and honest depictions which became the basis for the lyrics I wrote.